Countries of My Youth

 happiness there.
 We lived in Wassenaar, and I used to bicycle

 systems: one for motor vehicles, one for bicycles, and one for

 boats.
 A canal went past the back yard, and once a babysitter

 and her boyfriend rowed us to the Queen's palace for lunch.
 They

-celebrate the arrival of Saint Nicholas, or Sinterklaas,
+celebrate the arrival of Saint Nicholas, or Sinterklaas, in

-from a ship and parade through the country on a horse-drawn
+ws from a ship and paraded through the country on a horse-drawn

 coach, throwing candy to the children who line the parade route.